DataJay/datasciencecoursera/README.md

 Coursera

-This is my first time using GitHub, and I'm a bit confused.
-But figuring it out.
+This is my first time using GitHub, but figuring it out.
+So there will probably be lots of random files in here for now.